 Find a few common fun exercises and games both dogs will enjoy doing together.
 As they playfully interact more with each other, gracefully bow out.
 Let them focus on and enjoy playing with each other, not you.

-Your older dog will be a great role model for your puppy or new dog.
+Your older dog will be a great role model for your second dog.

 Puppies love learning by “monkey see, monkey do.”
 And the socialization with other dogs and puppies at your class will be beneficial for both of them.